By Leslie Loveless, CEO, Slone Partners

 In this environment, several important hiring and leadership trends have emerged.
 Working on the front lines of executive search, our team has witnessed these trends first-hand.
-What’s happening now is reshaping how companies think about talent, what they prioritize in executive hires, and how leaders themselves evaluate opportunities in an unsettled market.
+What’s happening now is reshaping how companies think about talent, what they prioritize in executive hires, and how leaders themselves evaluate opportunities in a market that is beginning to show signs of a rebound.

 Clinical and Commercial Roles Are Leading the Way